Character Counts, But Faith Comes First

 Abraham jumped at the chance to make Ismael with his servant girl.
 He was also ready to pawn off his wife to save his own skin.
 Jacob stole his brother's blessing.
 Moses killed an Egyptian in a fit of rage.
 David slept with another man's wife, and then had the same guy killed.
 Paul personally acquiesced to, and perhaps spearheaded, Stephen's assasination.
 Rahab sold her body for money, but was listed in the heritage of Christ!
 God put these folks in the bible not primarily for their character example, but for their faith example.

 Again, I'm not saying character is unimportant, it's just not as important as faith.
-My experience has been that I spent a long time in my faith infancy living like worldly folk, depending too much on myself and my "character," but then I learned that faith in the living God of Israel is much more effective.
+My experience has been that I spent years in my faith infancy living like worldly folk, depending too much on myself and my "character," but then I learned that faith in the living God of Israel is much more effective.
 It is also my experience that faith, and the loving promptings of the Holy Spirit that come from acting on it, has done way more to form my character than anybody's example of character, which in case you hadn't noticed, is sometimes more for show than for real.
 Now in a day when every man's sins are going to be plain to see, if not shouted from the rooftops, I think God knows also that character comes second, and faith first.

 God has revealed to me again and again that he is less impressed with our idea of our own characters, than he is with faith like his, a like precious faith!
 He died so that I would depend on him, and be saved, not that I would ever actually have a perfect character.
 That's what he had.